 Nominations of candidates for offices may be made by any voting member but must also be seconded by another voting member for them to take effect.
 The nominated member will take up the office if unopposed or the office will be voted on where two or more candidates are presented for a single office.
 No candidate may be nominated, or accept nomination, for more than two club offices.
 Any member nominated and seconded for an office may speak in support of his nomination for up to two minutes.
 Alternatively he may distribute a statement in writing before, or at, the AGM.

-All club members who have attended club meeting on at least six occasions during the year since the last AGM, have the right to vote once for each contested club office or on any matter where a vote is called for or thought to be appropriate by the Chairman.
+All club members (see article 4) have the right to vote once for each contested club office or on any matter where a vote is called for or thought to be appropriate by the Chairman.
 Any voting in respect of a contested office will be by secret ballot on the day.
 When voting on other issues, a show of hands will be applicable.
 However, the Chairman may use his/her discretion to implement a secret ballot if he or she believes the issue to be of a particularly sensitive or fractious nature.
 If a member is unable to attend the meeting then he may submit a nomination, or second a nomination, in writing at least two weeks before the date of the AGM.
 A member may also submit a vote in writing to the Chairman up to three days before the AGM.
 All decisions will be made by a majority vote of 60/40 or greater.
 In the event of a tie on a non-electoral matter then the Chairman will have a casting vote.
 If there is a tie in an electoral matter then there will be a second ballot but if this is also tied then the members concerned will draw lots.
 At the conclusion of any voting, any new committee members will take up their office.
 Any documentation relevant to that office will be handed over at that time by the outgoing officer.
 The chairman will be responsible for placing notice of an AGM at least six weeks before the event on the club website.
 Individual members will only be notified at the discretion of the Chairman.